table of contents

 - NEEDAFFIX flag

-- This flag signs virtual stems in the dictionary, words only valid when affixed.
-Except, if the dictionary word has a homonym or a zero affix.
-NEEDAFFIX works also with prefixes and prefix + suffix combinations (see tests/needaffix5.*).
+- This flag marks virtual stems in the dictionary: words only valid when affixed (except when the dictionary word has a homonym or a zero affix).
+NEEDAFFIX also works with prefixes and prefix + suffix combinations (see tests/needaffix5.*).

 - PSEUDOROOT flag